jgorset/facebook-messenger/README.md

 ##### Record messages

-You can keep track of messages sent to and from the human:
+You can keep track of messages sent to the human:

 ```ruby
 Bot.on :message_echo do |message_echo|